Cost of LivingUpdated May 2026

 Share:XFLRWE

 In Naperville, where 150,000 residents navigate one of the tighter housing markets in the region, where inventory stays low and prices stay high, rent prices is another line item worth understanding.
-The data shows costs costs a bit more than the US norm, running about 15% above average, placing Naperville above average nationally for this category.
+The data shows costs lands on the expensive side, with prices 33% above the US benchmark, placing Naperville above average nationally for this category.
 Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 Here's what that means in practical terms.

 Typical Cost Range in Naperville